 The Holding Company has undertaken transactions Our procedures included the following: with related parties including parent company and fellow subsidiaries for payment of strategic service .
-Obtained and read the Holding Company's policies, processes treatment contract and IT service agreement.
+Obtained and read the Holding Company's policies, processes and brand fee, power delivery agreements, residue treatment contract and IT service agreement.